alexkemp9/Python3docs/README.md

 - 14 Introduction to Parsing | Pythonic Parsing with PyParsing | Simple Key–Value Data Parsing | p543
 - 14 Introduction to Parsing | Lex/Yacc-Style Parsing with ply | Simple Key–Value Data Parsing | p559

 The Contents utility has zero problem with this, but the Hyperlink process (`Ctrl-F5`) has a fatal problem with it, in that only the first in such links will work.
-I would love to report this to LibreOffice, but that would just be a waste of time (see [BugZilla #164307](https://bugs.documentfoundation.org/show_bug.cgi?id=164307) as one example).
+I would love to report this to LibreOffice, but that would just be a waste of time (see [BugZilla #164307](https://bugs.documentfoundation.org/show_bug.cgi?id=164307) as one example why a bug report is a waste of time).

 ### *Warning!*
 In Sept 2024 the simple act of loading [“3_new.odt”](/3_new.odt) into Libreoffice caused the entire desktop computer to lockup & become unresponsive to anything other than the OFF power button on the case.
 Without any further action from me towards the ODT that has now, in Nov 2024, moderated into a LibreOffice freeze when the ODT is loaded, but not a System Freeze.
 YMMV

 The above was all under LibreOffice v7.4.7.2.
+(v24.8.2.1 shows similar behaviour)

 ### Index:
 | The Files (1<sup>st</sup> Attempt at Production) | Information Link |